Skating and snacking in Montréal: our top picks

 Worked up an appetite from all that exercise?
 You can pick up some nibblies at Café des Amis in the Beaver Lake pavilion, right next to the rink.

-Experience the magic of winter at this new skating rink in the Urban Park of the all-new Royalmount, an innovative concept focused on creating a unique shopping, dining and entertainment experience.
+Experience the magic of winter at the urban skating rink at Royalmount, an innovative concept focused on creating a unique shopping, dining and entertainment experience.
 Access to the rink is free of charge, with on-site skate rental available.
 Glide, spin, jump and twirl to your heart’s content, then check out the wide array of restaurants in a unique European-style gourmet hall that pays tribute to Montréal’s culinary scene.

 - Le Fou Fou, Royalmount, 5050 chemin de la Côte-de-Liesse